 The Governing Body’s policy on Personal, Social and Health Education is available from the school, on request.

-Parents may withdraw their child from aspects of the sex education programme that are not part of the science curriculum.
+Parents may withdraw their child from aspects of the sex and relationships education programme that are not part of the science curriculum.
 Please contact the Headteacher to discuss this matter.

 Parents may, if they so wish, withdraw their child/ren from religious education, but are encouraged to speak to the Headteacher about their concerns.